raznem/parsera/docs/api/precision-mode.md

 # Precision Mode

-By default, Parsera works in `light` mode.
+By default, Parsera works in `standard` mode.
 In case it's unable to extract some data, you can use `precision` mode instead.
 This mode minimizes page reduction, allowing the model to detect data hidden inside HTML tags.
 Keep in mind that `precision` mode uses more [credits](getting-started.md#credits) due to its increased resource requirements.

 ```bash
 curl https://api.parsera.org/v1/extract \